your-trickster/your-trickster.github.io/wiki/functions.md

 Introverted feeling (Fi) — internal harmony (mental and physical comfort — “what brings me serenity”), natural boundary-setting.

-### Dichotomies
+## Dichotomies

-Judgment (rational) vs perception (irrational):
+### Judgment (rational) vs Perception (irrational):

 - judgment — the process of applying a value to information.
 Judging function-attitudes have nothing to do with “understanding” things, they’re merely a filter.
-Thinking and feeling.
+Thinking and feeling;
 - perception — intake and production of information.
 Sensation and intuition.

-Introverted vs extraverted (see: extraversion vs introversion).
+Introverted vs extraverted (see: [essentials](https://your-trickster.github.io/essentials)).

-Revision (static) vs conduction (dynamic):
+### Revision (static) vs Conduction (dynamic):

-- revision — extraverted perception (Pe) and introverted judgment (Ji).
-Wary;
+- revision — extraverted perception (Pe) and introverted judgment (Ji);
 - conduction — introverted perception (Pi) and extraverted judgment (Je).

-Brash.
+## Tetrachotomies

+### Axes

+**Axis** — a pair of aspects of different functions that are both judging or perceiving, but differ in extraversion vs introversion and revision vs conduction.
+Both function-attitudes of an axis are either ego-syntonic or ego-dystonic.
+They are inseparable and work in tandem.

+Judgment and perception are not equivalent.
+Judgment cannot without perception, but perception can exist without judgment (though it would be not too useful).
+So a judgment axis' values' resolution depends on the perceiving axis it's paired (is ego-syntonic or ego-dystonic together) with.

+- NeSi — adaptation.
+Controlling the internal environment to adapt to the possibilities of the external environment.
+Conforms to the judgment values;
+- NiSe — change.
+Controlling the external environment to adapt it to the possibilities of oneself.
+Rebels against the judgment values.

+- TiFe — social.
+What’s right to myself and how it relates to the external environment;
+- TeFi — societal.
+What’s right objectively and how it relates to my inner world.

+### Orbits

+"**Orbit**" is a way to refer to a pair of aspects of the same function.

+### Poles

+**Pole** — a pair of function-attitudes of the same energetic (one side of judgment vs perception, introversion vs extraversion and revision vs conduction).

+- Ji — compass.
+Subjective values;

+- Je — articulation.
+Objective values;

+- Pe — exploration.
+Tuned to what’s going on in the outer world.
+Establishes relations between objects (which for, example, may manifest as concrete analogies for Se and metaphors for Ne);

+- Pi — channel.
+Tuned to what’s going on in the inner world.